 GPs are not allowed to test for Lyme.
 A doctor may refer you to an infectious disease expert if you have travelled outside Australia or if they suspect a diagnosis of a recognised tick-borne illness (e.g. Q Fever, Rickettsia, etc).
 This is dangerously inadequate.

 Increasingly, Australian Lyme patients and those who suspect they have Lyme, are turning to Lyme-literate practitioners in other countries.
 Online consultations are available with Lyme specialists in the United States, for example.

 Diagnosis and treatment of Lyme is controversial in Australia.

 Please contact us – we’ll help you find a suitable practitioner.

 You may wish to complete Dr Richard Horowitz’s Lyme Symptom Questionnaire to check for the probability that you have Lyme disease.
 (The questionnaire is not a replacement for a health professional’s advice).

 Privately funded testing

-Lyme disease and other tick-borne infection tests can be ordered privately; directly from the Aust Bio Testing laboratory.
+Lyme disease and other tick-borne infection tests can be ordered privately.
+Preferably, with the assistance of a Lyme-literate practitioner, or you can contact us for information.
 To avoid spending more than necessary (as testing is expensive), we recommend seeking guidance from a Lyme-literate practitioner to help you decide which pathogens to test for.

 Diagnosis and treatment in Australia is challenging, so many Lyme patients turn to naturopaths and other complementary therapists for assistance with chronic Lyme treatment.
 We recognise the potential for naturopaths to offer compassionate Lyme care and endorse Dr Nicola Ducharme’s online practitioner education course, Lyme-Ed for Practitioners for those who wish to assist Lyme patients.
 There is also a version of Lyme-Ed for Patients.